-To run an asset search:
+To run an asset search

-- 1. If the Content Server interface is not already open, log in. - 2.
-Click Search on the button bar to display the list of searchable assets in the work area portion of the Content Server interface. - 3.
-Click the hyperlinked asset name to open the Simple Search form; click Advanced Search next to the asset name to open the Advanced Search form.
+- 1. If Content Server's standard interface is not already open, log in. - 2.
+Click Search on the button bar to display the list of searchable assets in the work area portion of Content Server's standard interface. - 3.
+Click the hyperlinked asset name to open the "Simple Search" form; click Advanced Search next to the asset name to open the "Advanced Search" form.